nickoala/telepot/README.md

 #### Send messages

-Enough about processing incoming messages.
+Enough about receiving messages.
 Sooner or later, your bot would want to send *you* messages.
 You should have discovered your own user ID from above interactions.
 I will keeping using my fake ID of `999999999`.
 Remember to substitute your own (real) user ID.

 ```python
 >>> bot.sendMessage(999999999, 'I am fine')